IBM-Cloud/terraform-provider-ibm/examples/ibm-sdsaas/README.md

 ## Assumptions

-The `IBMCLOUD_SDS_ENDPOINT` is required to be set by the user before running the terraform commands.
+The `IBMCLOUD_SDS_ENDPOINT` can optionally be set instead of setting `sds_endpoint` in each of the resources.
 This is the endpoint provided to customers to perform operations against their service.

 ## Requirements